-We have just released version 1.0.0 of the Payment Initiation and Account Information API standards developed as part of our API workstream.
-These standards are now available to view on Confluence.
+We released version 1.0.0 of the Payment Initiation and Account Information API standards developed as part of our API workstream in March 2019.
+These standards are now available to use through our new API Centre.

 The API workstream has been a central part of our Payments Direction strategic initiative since 2017.
 We have been working with the industry to design and develop common payments-related APIs, and set up an operating framework to manage the use and iteration of those standards by the industry.
 In 2018 we launched a pilot to accelerate the development of the standards and help inform the design of the operating framework.
 This pilot wrapped up in 2019, and we’d like to thank our development partners and working group organisations for their time and effort in supporting the pilot.
 You can read some of the key insights from our pilot if you’d like to know more about how it went.

 In launching this workstream, the industry agreed on a set of five strategic objectives which stated that the common standards and supporting framework should promote:

 - Simplification and consistency of delivery

 - Increased speed to market

 - Optimal governance